US-China trade dispute weighing on retail sector

 The U.S. has imposed 25% tariffs on $250 billion in Chinese imports and is planning to tax the $300 billion in imports that have so far been spared including toys, shirts, household goods and sneakers.

-Dollar Tree said Thursday that its fiscal 2019 forecast doesn’t include the potential tariffs tied to the next list of targeted goods.
+Dollar Tree and Dollar General both said Thursday that their fiscal 2019 forecast doesn’t include the potential tariffs tied to the next list of targeted goods.

+John W. Garratt, chief financial officer at Dollar General, told investors on a call that the chain was doing everything it could to minimize the impact of tariffs on its customers but he believes “our shoppers will be facing higher price as 2019 progresses.”

-Dollar Tree Inc.’s stock, which has dipped 3.2 percent this week, slid 5.6 percent in premarket trading.
+Dollar Tree Inc.’s stock, which has dipped 3.2 percent this week, rebounded, gaining 3.4% in afternoon trading Thursday.
+Dollar General’s shares rose about 7.4% on Thursday.

+“Both Dollar Tree and Family Dollar have a much heavier exposure to very low-income shoppers than Dollar General and these individuals are much more likely to be affected by inflation, leading to possible reductions in the amount they buy,” wrote Neil Saunders, managing director of GlobalData Retail in a report Thursday.
+“This has the potential to clip sales volumes and growth. “

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.